 Amelia’s pardon did not arrive.
 It was very soon to apply for it; Amelia was only a few years into her fourteen-year sentence, and pardons were not given so early.
 She was a well-behaved convict throughout, not only at government house; she committed no offences and gained her ticket of leave in 1850, and her conditional pardon in 1852.

 Meanwhile, Amelia had met her husband William Hough.
 A son, Francis, was born to them in 1851 whilst they were living in Hobart.
 William Hough was at that stage a brickmaker, though his occupation would soon change to publican.
 What became of their older son Thomas is unknown.

 In 1854, William Hough became the licensee of the White Hart in Elizabeth Street, Hobart.
-He died at the hotel in November 1857 and Elizabeth assumed the licence.
+He died at the hotel in November 1857 and Amelia assumed the licence.
 In 1860, she married Swedish-born Robert Henderson, captain of the Hargraves, a brigantine that sailed between Hobart Town and Sydney.
 Henderson died at his home in Cross Street, Battery Point, aged 45, in 1868.

 Amelia Millicent Henderson remained in Battery Point.
 She died at 78 Montpelier Street in September 1896.

 Researched and written by Alison Alexander, Colette McAlpine and Keith Searson